Why has my chiropractor touched me there?

 Consider the patient’s demeanour

-Whilst it isn’t expected that a chiropractor can be sure of what a patient is thinking and feeling just by their body language, we all have some ability to gauge when a person is feeling uncomfortable with a situation.
+While it isn’t expected that a chiropractor can be sure of what a patient is thinking and feeling just by their body language, we all have some ability to gauge when a person is feeling uncomfortable with a situation.
 If you have a patient who appears to not be comfortable with the treatment being suggested or carried out, stop what you’re doing and assess the situation.
 You may need to further explain the treatment so it’s better understood.
 You may need to reposition clothing or gowns so the patient is more adequately covered.
 Or you may need to remind the patient that they don’t have to consent to treatment being proposed and discuss other treatment options.
-It is also worth informing patients that they can bring a support person, such as a friend or relative, into the treatment room with them if that would make them feel more comfortable.

-Talking whilst treating
+Talking while treating

-Download PDF here
+Download PDF Here

 Similar Articles